 What do you get for the luxury price tag?
-This planer seriously reduces snipe thanks to the cutterhead lock system and the well-designed infeed and outfeed table.
-The machine is also very versatile, allowing you to choose very specific dimensions for your subsequent cuts.
+This planer reduces snipe thanks to the cutterhead lock system and the well-designed infeed and outfeed table.
+The machine is also very versatile, allowing you to choose precise dimensions for your subsequent cuts.

 It’s not all great news, though.
-It’s surprisingly easy to burn the belt out on this model, and it may require adjustments right out of the box in order for you to get the most out of it.
+It’s surprisingly easy to burn the belt out, and it may require adjustments right out of the box for you to get the most out of it.

 4. WEN Benchtop Corded Thickness Planer

-The three-blade design has a lot of potential, and we like that the fan-aided dust port makes it easy to breathe while you’re doing work.
-Unfortunately, this system is likely to make a mess for you to clean up, so you’re basically trading one annoyance for another.
+The three-blade design has a lot of potential, and we like that the fan-aided dust port makes it easy to breathe.
+Unfortunately, this system is likely to make a mess for you to clean up, so you’re trading one annoyance for another.

 The Makita 2012NB 12-Inch Planer is another high-end option for your wood planer needs.
 Interestingly, this model (at a modest 60 pounds) offers a good combination of compact design, portability, and project versatility.

-What we don’t love, though, is the price.
+What we don’t love is the price.
 You can get most of the features in this planer at a lower price point.
-And if you’re willing to shell out for premium prices, there are other premium planers that offer more bells and whistles.
+And if you’re willing to shell out for premium prices, other premium planers offer more bells and whistles.

 6. PORTER-CABLE PC60THP Hand Planer